The Open Source Content Marketing Playbook: Lessons from Posthog

 This format is repeatable and scalable.
 Each article targets developers using specific tech stacks.
 More importantly, it shows them exactly how to solve their problem.

-When creating technical content, there’s a common pitfall: we often write with an experienced developer in mind - someone who deeply understands both our product and the technology stack they’re using.
-However, this assumption doesn’t match reality.
+When creating technical content, there’s a common pitfall: we often write with an experienced developer in mind—someone who deeply understands both our product and the technology stack they’re using.
+This assumption doesn’t match reality.

-This is why “Setup for X” articles and straightforward integration guides are so effective.
-They meet developers where they are, providing clear, actionable steps without assuming extensive background knowledge.
+“Setup for X” articles and straightforward integration guides are effective because they meet developers where they are.
+They provide clear, actionable steps without assuming extensive background knowledge.
 Your content should act as a bridge, helping developers successfully implement your solution regardless of their experience level.

 Examples: